Advertiser Disclosure

 6. Confirm the number of points you’re transferring and complete the transfer.

-7. Head over to the appropriate airline or hotel program’s website to book your award flight or award stay.
+7. Head to the appropriate airline or hotel program’s website to book your award flight or award stay.

 Chapter 4: Tips for Family Travel